chrisjj12/Multi-Speaker-Identification/README.md

 ## Code Diagram Explained

-Inputted signal -> ML -> DSP MFCC -> JSON Database

-The inputted signal will be processed by ML, which will eliminate the white noise to make the voice sound clearer and more understandable.
-Once that is done it will create a .wav file that will go through signal processing and then mel-frequency cepstral analysis to create K-coefficients.
-These K coefficients will be place in a .json database.

 ## How the Application Works

 The home page has two different buttons, "First Time User" and "Operation."

 ### First Time User Instructions

 A first time user will enter the "First Time User" button.
-Once the user gets to that new page, the user will press the record button and read a displayed statement outloud.
-Once that is finished they will enter their name in the textbox below and press submit.
+Once the user gets to that new page, the user will press the record button and read the displayed statement "The sun is shining bright today" outloud.
+Once that is finished they will hit the Stop button.
+They can hit the play button to listen to the recording as well.
+The user will then enter their name in the textbox below and press submit.
 This will create the K-coefficients and will add them to .json file.

 ### Operation Instructions

-To test to see if the speaker can be identified, the user will hit the "Operation" button.
-Once the user gets to that new page, the microphone will be continuously on and be hearing for the displayed message to be read.
-Once it is read, the app will make . wav file.
-The app will compare the K-coefficients pulled form the .wav to those in the .json database and if there is a match, the name of the user will pop-up, but if not, a pop-up saying, "No match" will be displayed.
+To test to see if the speaker can be identified, The user will press the record button and read the displayed statement "The sun is shining bright today" outloud again.
+Once that is finished they will hit the Stop button.
+They can hit the play button to listen to the recording as well.
+The user will then enter their name in the textbox below and press submit.
+This will create the K-coefficients and will add them to .json file.

 ## References: